Harvard GSD Announces Winner of Wheelwright Prize 2013

 Eligibility

 - Applicant must have graduated from a professionally accredited architecture degree program in the past 15 years.
+(Graduates prior to January 2006 are ineligible.)
+Holders of multiple degrees may apply, provided they received their professional degrees between January 2006 and January 2021.
 Applicants need not be registered or licensed.

 - Applicants may not have received the Arthur Wheelwright Traveling Fellowship previously.